PRich57/short-url/README.md

 Short URL is not just a demonstration of my technical skills but a tool with practical applications.
 With a commitment to continuous improvement and innovation, the following developments are on the horizon:

-##### Domain Acquisition:
-Plans are in place to acquire a dedicated short domain, aligning with the core purpose of Short URL and enhancing its real-world usability.
 ##### Account Management Enhancements:
 Introducing features for users to update their account information, including username, email, and password, ensuring a more personalized and secure experience
 ##### Enhanced Security: